 Drag-n-Drop Context Menu Discovered After Nearly Losing Files

-After many years I have just found that there is a specific Drag-n-Drop Context Menu, in Microsoft Windows 7 at least.
-For much of that time I avoided Drag-n-Drop in favour of Copy and Paste.
+After many years I have just found that there is a specific Drag-n-Drop Context Menu, in Microsoft Windows 7 & Windows 10 at least.
+For years I avoided Drag-n-Drop in favour of Copy and Paste.
 This discovery came about after I found I was Moving files out of folders accidentally, by using Drag-n-Drop, when all I wanted to do was copy them to other folders.
-This resulted in me nearly losing some files by moving them out of their original folders.
+This resulted in me nearly losing some files by moving them out of their original folders accidentally.

 From the Context Menu I can choose to “Copy here”, “Move here”, “Create shortcuts here” (to the selected file), or “Cancel” the operation.
 According to Microsoft the choices on the Context Menu are determined by the application from which the file was dragged.

 If I were to hold down the LEFT mouse button while dragging I would not be able to choose between “Copy here”, “Move here”, “Create shortcuts here” (to the selected file), or “Cancel” the operation because there would not be a Drag-n-Drop Context Menu.
 The action would be determined by the receiving application Which mostly seems to be “Move here”.

 NOTE: This Drag-n-Drop Context Menu doesn’t replace the normal Context Menu obtained by simply right clicking (and releasing) the RIGHT mouse button while pointing to a file in Windows Explorer.